CopernicaMarketingSoftware/Documentation/SMTPeter/dkim-signing.md

 SMTPeter will automatically sign sent mails that have a from address that is identical to one of your set up sender domains.
-You should of course not sending out mails with different from addresses than your sender domains.
+You should of course not be sending out mails with different from addresses than your sender domains.
 However, if you happen to send out mails with a different from address SMTPeter will see if it can use one of your sender domain keys and still fulfill the DMARC requirements, this is possible if the from address uses